kaiorosa1/100-days-of-code/log.md

 ### Day 68: April 4, 2019

 **Today's Progress**: Worked on Rodrigo's portfolio and created a grid for the motion_graphics.html.
 I'm taking my time to build this portfolio to learn and get comfortable with CSS grid and flexbox and other technologies I'll be using throughout this project.
+I worked on some React challenges on FCC.

 **Thoughts**: It's fun to work on a project the process would be speed up if I was able to spend more time in it.
 I want that for the next projects it takes me fraction of the time I'm taken right now.